SwissSign-AG/RaApi/java/docs/ApiRegistrationApi.md

 Search Clients available to the RA Operator

 Search for clients for which the RA Operator can issue, revoke or pre validate DNS entries.
 The Client information includes the list of assigned certificate products.
+The result list is limited to the maximum (default is 300) query result list settings

 ### Example
 ```java